Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Approach

 \subsection{DOI-Feature Logging Level Association}

 Step 5 results in a rich DOI model where the most and most recently edited code is correlated with the highest DOI and vice-versa.
-Final DOI values (non-negative reals) are then partitioned so that DOI ranges can be associated with log levels (step 6).
+Final DOI values that are non-negative reals are then partitioned so that DOI ranges can be associated with log levels (step 6).
 The association is then used to discover mismatches between interest and feature logging statement levels (step 7).

 Partitions are created by subtracting the largest DOI value by the smallest and dividing the result by the number of available levels, producing a DOI partition range size.
 Then, each DOI range is associated with levels by order.
 For example, the least logging level (e.g., \ji{FINEST}) is associated with the first DOI partition (e.g., $[0,2.54)$).
 However, this scheme can be influenced by the log category heuristic, i.e., treating \ji{WARNING} and \ji{SEVERE} as categories rather than levels.
 In such cases, specific partitions will dynamically not cause mismatches to be detected, potentially affecting the transformations performed.
+We utilize equal range size of DOI partitions as the initial step of research because it is the most straightforward way to deal with the matching.
+In the future, we will consider Machine Learning approaches to improve our algorithms.

 The above scheme creates equivalently-sized partitions.
 Elements tend not to change often over time; therefore, a na\"{\i}ve partitioning may result in uneven distribution.
 Luckily, Mylyn supports customizable element decay rates (cf.~\cref{sec:mylyn:background}), where---as other elements become more interesting---less and less frequently edited elements lose their ``interest'' at a specific rate.
 The default decay rate does not suffice because Mylyn was not originally designed to process the sheer number of modifications typical found in Git repositories contributed by multiple developers working on many tasks.
 Instead, it was designed to record \emph{IDE interactions} made by a \emph{single} developer working on a \emph{single} task.
 Hence, the default decay rate causes elements to decrease in DOI rapidly; thus, we decreased the rate significantly.
+The decay rate was calculated by analyzing two open-source projects (i.e., \selenium\ and \IRCT).
+It was later tweaked to fit into all of the projects we studied.
 Although several partitioning schemes were attempted, we found that combining equivalently-sized partitions with a reduced decay rate worked the best.

 Once partitions are formed, potential mismatches are discovered (step 7) by comparing partitions with the current statement levels from step 2.
 If a mismatch is found, the statement is marked for potential transformation barring heuristics.